 Your pet's annual check-up will include a total physical exam, with a thorough investigation of your pet's head, body and tail, and all his assorted cavities.
 Because even the most cooperative pet may not readily go-along with a tooth and gum brushing, an annual cleaning by your veterinarian maybe in order.
 It's a good idea to keep an accurate medical diary not only of the procedures and vaccinations your pet receives, but also of notes on things like your pet's elimination habits and any physical changes or unusual occurrences.
 Keep track of small shifts in your pet's behavior, including urinary marking habits and mood swings, along with diet and routine modifications.
 These seemingly unrelated occurrences may help explain results of your pet's medical tests.
 Always feel free to ask questions about your pet's health care.

-"The Doctors Shaw and their staff are super folks!
+"Their staff members are super folks!
 My dog Elvis loves going there!
-Lesley always has pets for him and he loves it.
-She is such a sweetie!
+Lesley and Micayla always have pets for him and he loves it.
+Lesley is such a sweetie!
 Always professional and friendly and ready to help.
-The Doctors are great with Elvis.
+They are great with my dog Elvis.
 They always take good care of him.". --Marcia Weaver